alamastor/udacity-blockchain-api/README.md

 # Blockchain JSON API

 Implemented with Hapi.js!
-`node app.js` to run on localhost:8000
+`npm start` to run on localhost:8000

 ## Endpoints